 Mission & HistoryFrom silent films to a groundbreaking theatre

-Under The Direction of Ted Wioncek III & Ed Corsi, this nationally recognized, award-winning regional theatre produces more than 160 live performances each year, including full-scale Broadway caliber World Premieres and re-conceptualized revivals; New Works Development Series, a play reading series dedicated the nurturing local playwrights; a traveling Theatre for Youth Audiences program, specializing in providing arts education to schools in under served communities; an Annual Fringe Festival, a 3-day street fair and theatrical marathon, featuring multiple eclectic productions, a beer and wine garden, pop-up art, food, live music, and street performers; Innovations Factory, a core of theming artists dedicated to experimental storytelling through medium advancing technology; Eagle Theatre is one of twelve businesses in the nation to be appointed to Facebook’s Inaugural Business Council and has a subsidiary called Social Eagle specializing in digital branding, marketing and storytelling; the Eagle also spearheads the tourism efforts for the greater Hammonton area through its Destination Hammonton initiative.
+This nationally recognized, award-winning regional theatre produces more than 100 live performances each year, including full-scale Broadway caliber world premieres and re-conceptualized revivals; New Works Development Series, a play reading series dedicated the nurturing local playwrights; a Conservatory, focused on multi-faceted theatrical education for people of all ages and abilities; an Annual Jersey Fringe Festival, a 3-day street fair and theatrical marathon, featuring multiple eclectic productions, a beer and wine garden, pop-up art, food, live music, and street performers; Innovations Factory, a core of theming artists dedicated to experimental storytelling through medium advancing technology; Eagle Theatre is one of twelve businesses in the nation to be appointed to Facebook’s Inaugural Business Council and has a subsidiary called Social Eagle specializing in digital branding, marketing and storytelling; the Eagle also spearheads the tourism efforts for the greater Hammonton area through its Destination Hammonton initiative.

 The Eagle Theatre’s beginnings were humble, with just a simple announcement printed in the local newspaper in June of 1914: